dokku/dokku/docs/application-deployment.md

 ### Removing a deployed app

-You can also remove an application from your dokku installation.
+You can also remove an application from your Dokku installation.
 This will unlink all linked services and destroy any config related to the application.
 Note that linked services will retain their data for later use (or removal).

 ```shell
 # replace APP with the name of your application